jlb10333/longinus/README.md

 - Player has to tug a magnet ball and launch it past a laser, meeting another ball to create an activation which disables the laser and allows the player to proceed.

+- The player passes through an area where they trigger a touch sensor which is gated, and the resulting activation causes a gate to swing shut behind them.

 ### Activation
 - Interactable
   + Switch